dougdyson/katas/challenges/firstNonRepeatingCharacter/notes.md

 I wondered during this exercise if this was a use case where a loop actually needs to be written.
 However, this was not the case.

+## Other Observations
+The provided name of the function firstNonRepeatingLetter is not as good a name as firstNonRepeatingCharacter, since characters in addition to letters are allowed.
+Mismatch in names created refactoring when going to test on codewars.
+Names matter!